gaps-closure/gaps-closure.github.io/docs/cpp/03-03-autogen.md

 The IDL syntax is based on C; an IDL file contains one or more C struct datatypes.
 Two structs are generated for each TAG request and response pair, with the in arguments in the request and the out arguments in the response.
 The `idl_generator` script takes a gedl JSON and produces the idl.

 - CODEC.
-For each struct in the IDL, a codecs is generated to facilitate serialization to the remote enclave.
+For each struct in the IDL, a set of coding and decoding functions is generated to facilitate serialization to the remote enclave.
 The codecs consist of encode, decode, print functions for each of the structs, which handle byte order conversions between host and network byte order.
 The codecs can be generated using `hal_autogen`.

 - RPC, remote procedure code that